-Paniagua allowed four runs, giving Minnesota momentum even though they’d lose, 8-6.
+Paniagua allowed four runs, giving Minnesota momentum even though they’d lose this game, 8-6.
 The Twins promptly won the final two games, swept the Sox the following week in Minnesota, and won the second of three consecutive divisional titles.

-Paniagua, as he was leaving the field, made an obscene gesture at the home plate umpire and was released by GM Ken Williams later that evening.
+Paniagua, as he was leaving the field, made an obscene gesture at the home plate umpire and was released by GM Ken Williams the next day.
 Manuel’s dismissal would come a few weeks later.